-- (1) Unless collecting from a Council designated collection site during designated collection times, a person must not collect or remove wood, including dead trees and fallen branches from Council land or a road. - (2) The prohibition under this clause does not apply if: - (a) a person has a planning permit under the Planning Scheme permitting the removal of vegetation; or

-(b) the removal of vegetation is required under Council's Municipal Fire Management Plan or Roadside Management Plan.
+- (1) Unless collecting from a Council designated collection site during designated collection times, a person must not collect or remove wood, including dead trees and fallen branches from Council land or a road. - (2) The prohibition under this clause does not apply if: - (a) a person has a planning permit under the Planning Scheme permitting the removal of vegetation; - (b) the removal of vegetation is required under Council's Municipal Fire Management Plan or Roadside Management Plan; or - (c) a person is removing wood or vegetation that has fallen from a tree located on privately owned land, that has fallen onto Council land or a road.